Need a Mesothelioma Attorney in Vermont?

 Vermont Asbestos Exposure Hot Spots

 Tons of asbestos shipments were received in the state of Vermont.
 High asbestos exposure was in Bennington County, Windham County, Rutland County, Windsor County, and Lamoille County.

 Asbestos-containing products and materials were used throughout Vermont included; asbestos ceiling & floor tiles, asbestos mixed in paints, asbestos mixed in cement, asbestos used in boilers, asbestos used electrical wiring, roofing materials, plumbing pipes & gaskets, attic insulation, heating and air-conditioning products, car and truck brakes, welding equipment, fire retardant clothing & gloves, drywall, fiberboard, wallboard, asbestos tape, vinyl flooring, fireproofing materials, fireplaces, ovens, etc.

-Vermont Asbestos-Related Deaths
+Vermont Asbestos-Related Deaths by County

 |Addison County, VT – 27 Asbestos Related Deaths (1999-2013)|